semirm-dev/zigzag/README.md

 # zbridge

+> Fully AI implemented, testing MVP.
+If it all works out, complete manual rewrite is about to happen.

 Turn a Zig `export fn` surface into a Go module and a Python package — with the native library already cross-compiled and embedded, so the people consuming it never install Zig, never see a C compiler, and never know FFI is happening.